 Guillaume Blanquart focuses on modeling the interactions between combustion processes and turbulent flows.
-At the center of the work are fundamental problems such as the formation of pollutants, the effects of turbulence on the dynamics of nano-particles and liquid droplets, and various hydrodynamic and flame instabilities.
+At the center of the work are fundamental problems such as the formation of pollutants, the effects of turbulence on the dynamics of nano-particles, and various hydrodynamic and flame instabilities.

 Professor of Environmental Science and Engineering

 Professor Bordoni is interested in the dynamics of important atmospheric processes that influence weather and climate.
 Her work specifically focuses on the dynamics of monsoon systems, and aims at understanding fundamental dynamical mechanisms which are implicated in their existence, their location and different geographical features, and which might help understand how monsoons change with changing climates.

 Katherine L. (Katie) Bouman